OpenEvalProject/evals/manuscripts/elife-33432/v2/manuscript.md

 ![Figure 13.](https://cdn.elifesciences.org/articles/33432/elife-33432-fig13-v2.jpg)

-**Figure 13.:** Adgrg2-/Y mice on the fluid reabsorption of efferent ductules.(A) Effects of the expression of the ADGRG2-WT adenovirus on the diameter of the ligated efferent ductules derived from the WT or Adgrg2-/Y mice.
+**Figure 13.:** (A) Effects of the expression of the ADGRG2-WT adenovirus on the diameter of the ligated efferent ductules derived from the WT or Adgrg2-/Y mice.
 (B–F) Effects of the expression of adenovirus encoding different ADGRG2 mutants on the diameter of the ligated efferent ductules derived from the WT (n = 12) or Adgrg2-/Y (n = 12) mice.
 (A–F) *p<0.05, **p<0.01, ***p<0.001; Adgrg2-/Y mice infected with the empty adenovirus compared with WT mice infected with the empty adenovirus. #p<0.05, ##p<0.01, ###p<0.001; Adgrg2-/Y mice infected with the adenovirus encoding different ADGRG2 constructs compared with Adgrg2-/Y mice infected with the control adenovirus. n.s., no significant difference.

 ## Discussion